vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/24_cpp20_lambdas_compiletime_for.md

 >
 > 2: c

-The idea is as follows: we'll accept a template parameter pack `Ts...` containing the types from the user, and then generate an index pack of equal length using `std::make_index_sequence`.
+The idea is as follows: we'll accept a template parameter pack `Ts...` containing the types from the user, and then generate an index pack of equal length using `std::index_sequence_for`.
 Finally, both packs will be expanded at the same time with a *fold expression*.

 ```cpp
 template <typename...
 Ts, typename F>